kaysalawu/azure-network-terraform/1-hub-and-spoke/1-hub-spoke-azfw-single-region/README.md

 | Web server for workload VMs | Python Flask web server and various test and debug scripts | [output/server.sh](./output/server.sh) |
 ||||

-## Dashboards
+## Dashboards (Optional)

 This lab contains a number of pre-configured dashboards for monitoring and troubleshooting network gateways, VPN gateways, and Azure Firewall.
+If you have set `enable_diagnostics = true` in the `main.tf` file, then the dashboards will be created.

 To view the dashboards, follow the steps below: